view all blogs

 Goal: make the interaction memorable and convert to a next step.

-4) After a customer milestone (go-live, first value, launch)
+4) After a customer milestone (go-live, first value, repeat purchase, VIP action)

 Goal: reduce churn risk early and strengthen champion buy-in.